Reflections on From Inactivity to Independence

 Collaboration and shared decision-making

-Another strength of the report is its reflection on how movement programmes were most successful when they were co-produced with residents, family members, and care teams.
+The paper highlights how movement programmes were most successful when they were co-produced with residents, family members, and care teams.

-“Residents, family members, staff and local teams all brought their strengths and knowledge together to shape what happened.”
+“Residents, family members, staff, and local teams all brought their strengths and knowledge together to shape what happened.”

 This collaborative approach echoes what we know from our personalisation work: that when the people who use services are treated as equal partners in decision-making, the outcomes are more relevant, sustainable, and empowering.